casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 The next imported crate, `casper_execution_engine`, enables execution of compiled smart contracts within the test framework, effectively preparing a mock VM and simulating what would occur in a live Casper network environment.

-The last import is `casper_types`, which we've used previously and allows us to import datatypes that are used in the smart contract.
+The last import is `casper_types`, which you've used previously and allows us to import datatypes that are used in the smart contract.

 Go ahead and delete the existing test functions.